cerner/fhir.cerner.com/content/cds_hooks.md

 ### Introduction ###
 The CDS Hooks (Clinical Decision Support Hooks) workflow defines a specification for external CDS Service developers to send notification cards to an electronic health record (EHR).
 These cards are triggered based on conditions such as the opening of a patient chart of a specified demographic(age, gender, etc.) or when an order is selected.
 These cards can contain information, a suggestion for the user, or a link to launch a SMART app (See [SMART](./smart) for more information).

+As a CDS Service Developer, you will work with clients or on your own to create a service that will be called by the CDS Hooks Server when a condition you specify is met.
+To develop a service, you should first gather the information needed for clients to register your service (See [CDS Service Registration](./cds_hooks/#cds-service-registration)).
+Then, build your service API so that is uses correct authorization (See [Service Authorization](./cds_hooks/#service-registration)) and returns a properly formatted response (See [Service Response](./cds_hooks/#service-response)).
+Finally, your service should be available for the CDS Hooks Server to call on a client by client basis.

 ### Authorization Model ###
 1. Cerner must validate and register every CDS service.
 2. Each client decides whether they want to allow a CDS Service on a domain-by-domain basis.